Manvel High School

 Manvel High School is a public high school located along Texas State Highway 6 in the city of Manvel, Texas, USA.
 It is a part of the Alvin Independent School District located in northern Brazoria County and is classified as a 6A school by the UIL.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2025-2026 school year, the school was given an "A" by the Texas Education Agency.

 History

 Manvel High School opened in Fall 2006 with only 9th and 10th grades.
 The high school, one of five to be established in the suburban areas of Greater Houston in 2006, was projected to have 706 students in its first year.
 By 2008, it had 1,200 students, and by 2009 it had 1,630 students.

 Manvel High School, Alvin ISD's second high school, was established to serve the western portion of Alvin ISD, and provided relief for Alvin High School upon the opening.
 Darrell Alexander was the first principal of Manvel High School.
 By April 2006, Alvin ISD had hired assistant principals, athletic coaches, a librarian, and a band director for Manvel High.
 Its first class, consisting of 275 fourth-year students (seniors), graduated in 2009.

 Manvel High was built in two phases.
 Phase I, with 220,113 sqft of space, initially had a capacity of 1,500 students and was built for $52 million.
 Construction on Phase Two, with 128000 sqft of additional space, began in January 2008.
 Gamma Construction Co. built this phase and SHW Group designed it.
 The school's capacity increased to 2,500.
 The expansion included a two-story academic building, with 75000 sqft of space; an 800-seat auditorium; a nine-classroom expansion to the fine arts wing, itself 18000 sqft of space; an expansion of the weight room to 5000 sqft of space, twice its previous size; and a parenting education and childcare building with 7000 sqft of space.
 Construction on the auditorium was delayed due to damages from Hurricane Ike in September 2008; the construction company had to replace the previous sets of steel with new ones.
 The school's elevator was the first in the city limits of Manvel, and the only elevator until the construction of a hotel just north of the school on Highway 6.

 In fall 2022, it was relieved by the opening of Iowa Colony High School.